reframejs/reframe/docs/usage-manual.template.md

    includes the compiled version of `TimePage.universal.js` and a tiny wrapper.
    It is specific to the page and is usually lightweight.

+As DOM-static pages are more performant, we recommand to make a page DOM-dynamic only if necessary.

+So, when defining the page with a `.universal.js` file, the entire page is hydrated.
-The entire page is hydrated, but this is not always what we want.
+But this is not always what we want.
 Imagine a page where a vast majority of the page is DOM-static and only some parts of the page need to be made DOM-dynamic.
 It that case,